bobga/Python-MapReduce-mrjob-library/README.md

 Each solution should distribute computaton across multiple map and/or reducer tasks.

 <h3>Part1</h3>
-Given a CSV file where each line cotains a set of numbers, write a MapReudce program which determines the maximum of all numbers in the file.
+Given a CSV file where each line cotains a set of numbers, write a MapReudce program which determines the maximum of all numbers in the file. <br>
-For example, consider the following sample CSV file:
+For example, consider the following sample CSV file: <br>
-2,2,3
+2,2,3 <br>
-4,3
+4,3 <br>

 Given this CSV file, the maximum is 4.